-Municipal Bond Rating and Municipal Bond Insurance...
+Municipal Bond Rating and

+Municipal Bond Insurance...
 The District has not applied for an underlying rating on the Bonds nor is it expected that the District would have received an investment grade rating had such application been made.
-Applications have been made to municipal bond insurance companies for the qualification of the Bonds for municipal bond insurance.
-If qualified, such insurance will be available at the option and expense of the Underwriter.
-Any rating fees associated with the insurance will be the responsibility of the Underwriter.
-See "RISK FACTORS-Risk Factors Related to the Purchase of Municipal Bond Insurance" and "MUNICIPAL BOND RATING AND MUNICIPAL BOND INSURANCE."
+The Bonds have qualified for municipal bond insurance and the purchase of municipal bond insurance with an associated rating of at least "AA" from S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC or "Aa" from Moody's Investors Service is mandatory, at the expense of the Underwriter, including any rating fees associated with the insurance.
+See "RISK FACTORS-Risk Factors Related to the Purchase of Municipal Bond Insurance" and "MUNICIPAL BOND RATING AND

+MUNICIPAL BOND INSURANCE."